BREAM Series Rules

-- BREAM Qualifiers, Grand Final and Australian events will be counted.
+- BREAM Qualifiers, Grand Final and Australian/Queensland Open events (individual only) will be counted.

 - Bonus points will be awarded for finishing in the top five anglers.

-- The Grand Final and Australia Open will award 50 points (1st) through 1 point (50th) for the event.
+- The Grand Final, Queensland and Australia Open will award 50 points (1st) through 1 point (50th) for the event.

 - The top four anglers will also receive bonus points – 1st 20, 2nd 10, 3rd 7, 4th 4.